NetSec-Focus/netsec-focus.github.io/_posts/2019-03-29-The_Journey_to_Try_Harder:_TJNulls_Preparation_Guide_for_PWK_OSCP.markdown

 * [Tunny Traffic aka VCSEC.
 A moderator at Netsec Focus](https://twitter.com/TunnyTraffic)
 * [G0t Mi1k](https://twitter.com/g0tmi1k)
 * The team at [Offensive Security](https://twitter.com/offsectraining)

+This guide has been approved by Offensive Security!

 # A Word of Warning!:
 Do not expect these resources to be the main thing you use for obtaining OSCP.
 When you are ready to take the course, you should expect the following: